nosovk/flowershow/content/NA/Sales/betting-affiliate/itailian-betting-affiliate-product.md

 To get thing working we have to somehow obtain data from different betting providers.
 [example feed](./feed.xml).
 We got example feed, which is part of BetRadar export, but in that feed there were no odds from different providers (only one provider).

 We need to clarify:
 - how we can get access to feed?
 - how often data updated in a feed?
 - how frequently we can query feed update?
 - how big that feed? (in Mbs)

+If there is some XSDs or other description of data in a feed it would be great to obtain it.
+This is crucial to plan which instruments and how we use them depending on input data that we have.

 ## Functional blocks
 ### Main page and widget